-All over Italy, tere are also many small chocolate makers producing wonderful varieties of artisan chocolate using only the best local ingredients.
-Some typical Italian varieties of chocolate you need to try are cremino and gianduiotti.
+All over Italy, there are also many small chocolate makers producing delicious varieties of artisan chocolate using only the best local ingredients.
+Some typical Italian chocolates you need to try are cremino and gianduiotti.

-Keep an eye out also for any chocolate markets that may be held locally during your visit to Italy.
-They are great places to meet many local producers and buy chocolates moulded in a wide selection of fun and whimsical shapes.
+During your visit to Italy, keep an eye out for any chocolate markets that may be held locally.
+They are great places to meet many local chocolatiers and to buy chocolates moulded in a wide selection of fun and whimsical shapes.

-Alternatively, click here to buy Italian chocolate from abroad.
+Alternatively, click here to easily buy Italian chocolate.